being-invincible/Intro-to-docker-and-postgres/readme.md

 4. Set up an entry-point for taking in arguments (eg: ENTRYPOINT [ "python", "pipeline.py" ])

 # Pipeline Basic
-This is where we will implement the pipeline logic (ETL).
+This is where we will implement the pipeline logic (eg. ETL).

 ```python
 # verify the pandas import